uwfcamp/Project2/Project2/readme.txt

       a.  logins.txt: This files contains all of the usernames, passwords, and the details signifying which users are banned.
-These details are shown by line with each value separated by the ascii character with the decimal value of 176. for the isbanned detail. a 0 signifies the user is not banned and a 1 signifies that the user is banned.
+These details are shown by line with each value separated by the ascii character with the decimal value of DELIMITER in the Definitions.h file. for the isbanned detail. a 0 signifies the user is not banned and a 1 signifies that the user is banned.